segatti21/segatti21github.io/_pages/about.md

     * Majors: Biomedical Engineering and Electrical & Computer Engineering
     * Minors: Computer Science, Digital Fabrication, and Engineering Management

-## Research
+## Work Experience and Research

 * Louisiana Health Sciences Center
     * Dr. Gestal's Lab: Looked into the purpose and functionality of eosinophils
     * Dr. Kamil's Lab: Explored characteristics of COVID-19 as it spreads and attacks

 * National High Magnetic Laboratory
     * Dr. Ali's Lab: Discovered methods to actuate erthythrocytes as micromotors for drug delivery

 * Vanderbilt University
     * Dr. Morgans's Lab: Uncovered how smaller sections of the thalamus play a role in Temporal Lobe Epilepsy
     * Dr. Constantinidis's Lab: Gathered and processed data in the Epilepsy Monitoring Unit as it relates to spatial awareness and memory
     * Dr. Broadie's Lab: Worked with and analyzed drosophilia neuomuscular junctions

+ * Medtronic
+   * Jessy Douglas's Site: Improved efficiency via three projects over the summer under Scott Dillon

 ## Technical Skills